AbhiSharma096/Messaging-app/README.md

 3. Build and run the app on an emulator or physical device.

 ### Usage
-When you open the app, you will be prompted to sign up or log in.
-Once you have signed up or logged in, you can upload your profile picture by clicking on the profile picture icon in the top right corner of the app.
+When you open the app, you will be prompted to sign up or log in. when you are signing up, you can upload your profile picture by clicking on the profile picture icon in the top of the app.

-To start a new conversation with another user, click on the plus icon in the bottom right corner of the app and enter the email address of the user you want to chat with.
+To start a new conversation with another user, click on the user icon in the app.
 Once the user accepts your request, you can start chatting with them in real-time.

 You will receive push notifications when you receive a new message from another user.